-As the founders of this effort, we’re interested in, actively involved in, and passionate about healthcare, health information technology and health information exchange.
+As the founders of this community-based effort, we’re interested in, actively involved in, and passionate about healthcare, health information technology and health information exchange.
 Steven is a medical doctor and a highly regarded medical informaticist.
 Bob is a health information strategist, consultant, and award winning author.
 Individually, and as a team, we know a fair amount about the fields in which we operate.
 We know that information technology, properly designed and applied, can have an extraordinarily positive impact on health and wellness care.
 In that regard, we're very optimistic.

 But, we’re also very concerned.